 For one paper: Go to a paper page, select the Tags box’s “Edit” link, and enter tags separated by spaces.

 For many papers: Search for papers, select them, and use the action area underneath the search list.
 Add adds tags to the selected papers, Remove removes tags from the selected papers, and Define adds the tag to the selected papers and removes it from all others.
-The chair-only Clear twiddle action removes a tag and all users’ matching twiddle tags.

 In bulk: Administrators can also upload tag assignments using bulk assignment.

 Although any PC member can view or search most tags, certain tags may be changed only by administrators.

 Tags have optional numeric values, which are displayed as “#tag#100”.
 Search for “order:tag” to sort tagged papers by value.
 You can also search for specific values with search terms like “#discuss#2” or “#discuss>1”.

 It’s common to assign increasing tag values to a set of papers.
 Do this using the search screen.
 Search for the papers you want, sort them into the right order, select their checkboxes, and choose Define order in the tag action area.
 If no sort gives what you want, search for the desired paper numbers in order—for instance, “4 1 12 9”—then Select all and Define order.
 To add new papers at the end of an existing discussion order, use Add to order.
 To insert papers into an existing order, use Add to order with a tag value; for example, to insert starting at value 5, use Add to order with “#tag#5”.
 The rest of the order is renumbered to accommodate the insertion.

 Even easier, you can drag papers into order using a search like “editsort:#tag”.